A Short Story about Pumpkin Cheesecake with Gingersnap Crust and Warm Bourbon Praline Sauce

 Making the Sour Cream Topper

-- In another mixing bowl add the sour cream, sugar, bourbon (optional) and vanilla.
+- Add the sour cream, sugar, and vanilla to another mixing bowl.
 Whisk together until incorporated.
 Reserve and keep cold.

 Making the Pumpkin Cheesecake Filling & Baking